 Eighty percent of the iron present in a newborn term infant is accreted during the third trimester of pregnancy.
-After birth, as the baby grows and its blood volume expands, red blood cells help provide iron, allowing the infant to be self-sufficient with regard to iron for the first 6 months of life.
+After birth, as the baby grows and its blood volume expands, red blood cells help provide iron, allowing the infant to be selfsufficient with regard to iron for the first 6 months of life.
 When the infant's birth weight has doubled (around 6 months of age), higher amounts of iron are required, which can be provided with the introduction of complementary foods such as red meats and vegetables with high iron content.
-The Due to the depletion of the iron stores present at birth and the low concentration of iron in human milk, exclusively breastfed infants will become dependent on complementary foods to avoid iron deficiency at approximately 6 months of age.
+Due to the depletion of the iron stores present at birth and the low concentration of iron in human milk, exclusively breastfed infants will become dependent on complementary foods to avoid iron The AAP and USDA report that full-term, breastfed infants need approximately 1 mg/kg/day of supplemental iron at 6 months of age, preferably from complementary foods (e.g., iron-fortified infant cereal and/or meats).

+deficiency at approximately 6 months of age.
 Among infants and children worldwide, iron is the most common nutrient deficiency.
 Despite a decline in prevalence of iron deficiency anemia in developed countries, it still remains a particular concern for high-risk populations including infants and children.